Swapnilkota108/CLI-App/README.md

-# CLI Quiz App
+# CLI App
- This App will quiz you about Naruto
+ This App will test how well you know me